 - Making a bet

 You should certainly monitor all the major processes on your site in at least one journey.

-Many of these journey involve a number of choices to be made by the user, and this is where Dynamic User Journeys are needed.
+Many of these journey involves a number of choices to be made by the user, and this is where Dynamic User Journeys are needed.